-The Foundation is obligated under various charitable remainder trusts, whereby donors have contributed cash to the Foundation with the agreement that the donors shall be the sole recipients of aggregate annuity payments of \$138,883 per annum.
+The Foundation is obligated under various charitable remainder trusts, whereby donors have contributed cash to the Foundation with the agreement that the donors shall be the sole recipients of aggregate annuity payments of \$136,820 per annum.
 Such payments are payable in equal monthly or quarterly installments and shall terminate on the last payment date preceding the death of the donor.
-The trusts are recorded at present value of the future payments to be made to the beneficiaries which is estimated at \$448,953 as of December 31, 2023.
+The annuity obligations are recorded at present value of the future payments to be made to the beneficiaries which is estimated at \$444,865 and \$448,953 as of December 31, 2024 and 2023, respectively.
 Discount rates used to value the annuity obligations vary based on life expectancy factor and range between 2.25% and 10.38%.